Jeffery Gifford

-Gifford was married to his wife Irene and had three children, eight grandchildren and one great-grandchild.
+Gifford was married to his wife Irene Gifford and had three children, eight grandchildren and one great-grandchild.
 He worked in the pulp and paper industry and was a member of the Pulp & Paperworkers Resource Council which lobbies for legislation and policies that effect jobs in this industry.
 He coached Pop Warner football for twenty-five years and lived in Lincoln, Maine.

 Gifford died from cancer on June 12, 2022, at the age of 75.